eribau/bluetooth-mesh-project/README.md

 ### Project backlog
 1. Connect to a PI over bluetooth low energy to another PI connected to the internet, and vice versa.
 (FINISHED)
 2. Configure a static piconet of seven devices.
-(WORKING ON)
+(FINISHED)
 3. Configure a mesh network with more than seven devices.
 (WORKING ON)
 4. Implement routing algorithm developed at KTH.